 One area that is the subject of a concentrated research effort is the mechanism for generation and loss of relativistic electrons in the radiation belts.
 Large geomagnetic storms can have drastic effects on the population of relativistic electrons in the inner magnetosphere; this can include the creation of new radiation belts at low latitudes (e.g. Baker et al. 2004).
 The effect of CIRs and HSSs on the relativistic electron flux is almost as dramatic.
 During CIRs dramatic drop-outs occur in the electron fluxes in the outer radiation belt; this is followed by a gradual increase to above pre-CIR levels during the HSS and subsequent decay.
 The cause of the initial drop-out is unknown, though there is evidence to suggest enhanced precipitation (e.g. Green et al. 2004) through possible interaction with a number of different magnetospheric waves.
 The mechanisms for accelerating electrons to MeV energies are clearly efficient.
-Radial diffusion though interaction with Pc5 waves is one possible mechanism and energy diffusion by cyclotron resonance with electromagnetic whistler mode waves is another.
+Radial diffusion though interaction with Pc5 waves is another.
 The relative strengths of these mechanisms are currently unknown but it is clear that acceleration is enhanced during HSSs (e.g. Mathie and Mann 2000).